 The Trustees exercise ecclesial leadership on behalf of the church in a collaborative manner that enables discernment to underpin the decision making process.

-For a statement about the role of the Trustees, click here.
+For a listing of past Trustees click here.

 Mr Gary Humphrys